Back to Blog

 May 14, 2026ยท9 min read

 Chrome's bookmark manager lives at chrome://bookmarks or opens with Ctrl+Shift+O (Cmd+Option+B on Mac).
-It's a folder-based system that syncs across your Chrome-signed-in devices via Google Account.
-The core features:
+It's a folder-based system that syncs across Chrome devices via your Google Account.
+What it covers:

 The 5 Chrome bookmark managers compared